DANGER Risk of fatal injury due to damaged connecting cables or sockets

 You could receive an electric shock in particular:

-• If you reach into the socket.
+Do not reach into the

 When the 115 V power socket is not in use, keep the flap closed.